 Paul Harrigan Bio

 BMus Hons Music, T.T.C.T

 Paul Harrigan is from the Inishowen Peninsula, Co.
 Donegal.
-Born into a musical family, he was influenced at an early age by his teachers Dinny McLaughlin, Evelyn Boyce, and Theresa McClure.
+Born into a musical family, he was influenced at an early age by his teachers Dinny McLaughlin, Evelyn Boyce, Theresa McClure and Finbarr McLaughlin.
 He has the distinction of being All-Ireland champion on both the Uilleann Pipes and Piano Accordion.